-- 5. Select Build> Roof> Build Roof from the menu.

-- 6. In the Build Roof dialog and click OK.

-- 7. Create a 3D view to see the results.
+- 5. Select Build> Roof> Build Roof from the menu. - 6.
+Create a 3D view to see the results.

-8. Notice there are small gaps in the dormer side walls.
+7. Notice there are small gaps in the dormer side walls.
 This gap is caused by the difference between the position of the knee walls and the point at which the ceiling intersects the roof plane.
 This location is marked by the black dotted line in floor plan view.